 Christel J. Manning, Ph.D.

-Manning was born in southern California and raised in Germany.
-She has traveled all over Europe and the United States and more recently India and Turkey.
-She currently lives in New Haven, Connecticut, with her husband and daughter.
+Manning was born in southern California, raised in Germany and currently lives in New Haven, Connecticut with her husband and daughter.
+She has traveled in Europe and the United States and more recently India and Turkey.
+She also enjoys gardening, hiking, and rowing.

 Degrees and Certifications

-- Doctorate and Masters degree in Religious Studies from the University of California Santa Barbara
+- PhD, Religious Studies, University of California, Santa Barbara